 The U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) continues to play a more active role in ensuring employee safety through its investigations and enforcement actions.
 In 2014, over 39,000 inspections were conducted, with a strong focus on companies in the chemical facility and refinery industries, as well as organizations with a large number of temporary employees.
 Some of the most cited standards in 2014 include fall protection, hazard communication, and respiratory protection, lockout/tag out procedures, and electrical wiring and systems design.
-As OSHA continues to enhance its activities, it is vital for any organization to understand both the new regulations and the enforcement priorities.
+As OSHA regulations continue to play an active role, it is vital for any organization to understand both the new regulations and the enforcement priorities.

 Twice each year, OSHA releases it regulatory agenda, which serves as a primer for understanding both the upcoming changes to written standards and enforcement priorities.
 The most recent report indicated potential actions on 26 different regulations, but more importantly identified two relevant regulations which either already have gone into effect, or should be active during the 2015 calendar year: the updated written standards related to slips, trips, and falls, and the record keeping rule.